stefanvstein/testify/README.md

 Since these tests are automated, any exception thrown will stop the process.
 All remaining test-comments will be ignored up on a thrown exception.

-A test-case can easily use clojure.test/is to verify facts along the way, and the above run functions can be called withing a deftest.
+A test-case can easily use clojure.test/is to verify facts along the way, and the above eval- functions can be called withing a deftest.

 ```clojure
 (ns project.testcase